top of page

 Orthopedic Testing

-This video delves into some of the typical causes of lower back pain and illustrates how to diagnose them employing orthopedic examination techniques.
+This video delves into some typical causes of lower back pain and illustrates how to diagnose them using orthopedic examination techniques.
 Orthopedic testing is pivotal in the diagnostic process as it helps rule out other potential conditions that might present similar symptoms.
 By accurately identifying the source of the pain, we can ensure that the patient receives the most suitable treatment for their specific condition.

 Lower Limb Neurological Examination

 The examination of lower limb neurology plays a significant role in the comprehensive neurological assessment, evaluating the motor and sensory neurons responsible for lower limb function.
 This assessment is critical for detecting nervous system deficiencies.
-In the context of Degenerative Disc Disease (DDD), neurological testing becomes even more crucial due to potential nerve compression, resulting in pain, numbness, or weakness in the lower limbs.
-By employing this examination as a screening and investigative tool, we can identify nerve-related problems early, gain insights into nerve involvement, and customize treatment plans accordingly.
+Neurological testing becomes even more crucial in Degenerative Disc Disease (DDD) due to potential nerve compression, resulting in pain, numbness, or weakness in the lower limbs.

 Peripheral Vascular Examination: Key Considerations

-A peripheral vascular examination is a crucial diagnostic tool used to identify signs of vascular-related conditions.
+A peripheral vascular examination is a crucial diagnostic tool to identify signs of vascular-related conditions.
 In the case of Degenerative Disc Disease (DDD), this examination takes on added significance.
 Although DDD primarily affects the spine, it can indirectly affect the vascular system through inflammation or structural changes that may impede blood vessels, potentially causing circulatory problems.
 Early detection and treatment of Peripheral Vascular Disease (PVD) are vital in preventing cardiovascular and cerebrovascular complications.
-This video provides an overview of common procedures performed in clinical practice to assess vascular health.

 Manual Therapy